Lee Su-jeong

-Following Lovelyz's contract come to end and went hiatus in November 2021, Lee renew her contract with Woollim and began her solo career with her birth name Lee Su-jeong.
+Following Lovelyz's contract expiration and resulting hiatus in November 2021, Lee renewed her contract with Woollim and began a solo career with her birth name Lee Su-jeong.
 Lee later released her debut EP My Name.

 Career

 2011–2013 : Pre-debut project

 Lee made her first appearance as a featured singer in labelmate Infinite's debut studio album Over the Top on the song "Crying".
 She later made her debut as a soloist on November 26, 2011 under the stage name Babysoul with her first single "Stranger" featuring soloist Wheesung as a part of Woollim Entertainment first girlgroup pre-debut project.
 On January 18, 2012, Lee released her second single "She's a Flirt", a duet with fellow Woollim Entertainment trainee, Yoo Ji-a.

-2014–2021 : Lovelyz
+2014–2021 : Debut with Lovelyz

 On November 12, 2014 Lee debuted as the leader of Woollim Entertainment first girlgroup Lovelyz.
 The group's debut studio album Girls' Invasion was officially released on November 17, along with its lead single titled "Candy Jelly Love".

 On April 23, 2019, Lee released her solo single "A Piece of Moon" after previously performing it on Lovelyz's Lovelyz in Winterland 3 Concert back in February 2019.

 On November 1, 2021, Woollim Entertainment announced all of Lovelyz members, except Baby Soul, had decided not to renew their contracts, which expired on November 16.
 However, Woollim Entertainment didn't mention in its press release sent to news agencies on whether the group would be disbanded.
 Later, Lee confirmed that although the members are signed under different agencies, they still have desire to promote and release albums together as Lovelyz in the near future.
 On November 17, Woolim Entertainment officially stated that Baby Soul has decided to begin using her given name Lee Su-jeong for her future promotions.